Traveling with EHS: Part 1 My Travel Tips & Aires Flex Experience

 I’m excited to see if the Aires Flex makes a noticeable difference.
 Will I feel less fried after a long travel day?
 Will it help with energy levels post-flight?

 Also, the AirPods vs. no AirPods test will be interesting—will I regret going without noise canceling, or will I feel a difference in my energy by avoiding Bluetooth?
-Read it here part two.
+Flying doesn’t have to mean arriving depleted.
+For a quantum sensitive nervous system, the goal isn’t zero exposure — it’s structural support before, during, and after.
+Part two is where I tell you what actually happened.

 🎧 Listen to this article on Spotify: